 The Allowed Users section will show not only the original designated recipients of that file, but also the Forwarding Tree containing any new recipients of the document and the per-recipient access status for that file.
 In the example below, firstname.lastname@example.org and email@example.com were the original recipients.

-In the Security Options section described above, the Revoke button removes access for all recipients of the file.
+The main Revoke button at the top of the detail pane removes access for all recipients of the file.
 In the Allowed Users section, you're able to selectively remove access for some users while maintaining access for others.
-Again, these revocations are specific to the file while leaving access to the parent email intact.
+Again, these revocations are specific to just the file and will leave access to any parent email intact, if applicable.

 Email addresses with a strike through them in the image above have had their access to that file removed.
 You can revoke a recipient's access simply by hovering over the email address and clicking the red hand icon.
-Unlike the Security Options section, revocations performed via the Forwarding Tree do require that you save your changes.
+Revocations performed via the Forwarding Tree do require that you save your changes.